If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 ddev restart

-# confirm the new Solr version
+# Confirm the new Solr version

 ddev solr version

-Make sure to commit the .ddev/.env.solr
+Make sure to commit the .ddev/.env.typo3-solr file to version control.

 All customization options (use with caution):

-Variable | Flag | Default |
+| Variable | Flag | Default |

 SOLR_BASE_IMAGE |